-Tsunami warning after 6.9 magnitude quake rocks Philippines
+Undersea 6.9 magnitude quake strikes Philippines, no tsunami threat

 Advertisement

-Government agencies have been advised to inform populations in coastal areas of the risk and instruct them on relevant evacuation procedures, depending on the threat level.
+Government agencies earlier advised populations in coastal areas of the risk and instructed them on relevant evacuation procedures, depending on the threat level.

 - AP